A number of factors can cause financial anxiety, from market volatility to a lack of financial confidence.

-A volatile market can cause anxiety about money, but jumping out too soon can make it worse.
-“Early investors tend to buy when the market is doing really well.
+A volatile market can cause anxiety about money but jumping out too soon can make it worse.
+“Early investors tend to buy when the market is doing well.
 Then, they often panic when the market drops and pull out their investments,” says Fitzmorris.
 “However, investing is a long-term strategy.”

 Having a diversified portfolio comprising different asset classes can help ease financial anxiety and deal with any unexpected events, whether personal or macroeconomic.
 Don’t forget to factor correlation into your selection; asset classes that react differently to market volatility can provide better balance.

 If your portfolio is allocated well and you stay the course, you’re more likely to see strong returns over the long term, says Fitzmorris.
-“It's not a get-in-and-get-out approach” but more of a buy-and-hold strategy when you are looking at investing for the long term.”
+“It's not a get-in-and-get-out approach” but more of a buy-and-hold strategy when you're looking at investing for the long term.”

 Financial confidence can come from education and support.
 One of the best ways to ease your financial anxiety is continuing to build your knowledge of investments and how market conditions can affect them.
 Surround yourself with trusted financial professionals who can guide you on your journey.